 - Residence regulations and

-Tolerated stay for education
+Tolerated stay for educational purposes

-- The regulation in the wording
+- The wording of the regulation

 - Period of validity and transitions

-- Requirements for training toleration
+- Requirements for training tolerance

 - Right of residence for family members